Inhofe demands Pentagon halt COVID vaccine mandate for troops

 Faced with relatively low voluntary vaccination rates among the troops, airmen and sailors, the Pentagon has been eager to mandate the COVID-19 shots as soon as federal health officials gave the vaccines full approval, ruling that they are safe and effective.

 The Navy was particularly affected as ship crews spend long deployments in close quarters.
-The USS Theodore Roosevelt was forced into port last year after a particularly virulent COVID episode broke out onboard, and the service has reported 164 COVID-19-related deaths, said Vice Adm.
+The USS Theodore Roosevelt was forced into port last year after a particularly virulent COVID-19 episode broke out onboard, and the service has reported 164 COVID-19-related deaths, said Vice Adm.
 John Nowell, chief of naval personnel.

+The Pentagon lists at least 67 active-duty service members who have died from COVID-19 complications since March 2020.
+All but one of the fatalities have been among the unvaccinated.

+The Defense Department said last week that about 97% of active-duty troops are at least partially vaccinated and just under 84% are fully vaccinated.

 The various military branches have begun to detail their policies for those in the ranks who resist the vaccine.
 The Navy announced last week a particularly stern mandate, saying sailors who refuse to get vaccinated will be forced to leave the service with a likely loss of benefits.

 Active-duty sailors must be vaccinated by Nov.
 14 and reserve sailors need to finish the process by Dec.
 14, the Federal News Network reported.
+The Army, by contrast, has given soldiers, reservists and National Guard members until June 30, 2022, to get vaccinated or be forced to leave the service.

 Mr. Inhofe in his letter said he was particularly concerned about what he called “the lack of clarity and consistency among the services as they look to implement the administration’s hasty vaccination mandate.”